BraadMartin/better-rest-api-featured-images/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Fix translation files present but not loading
+* Add note to the readme explaining that `?_embed` should be tried before using this plugin
+* Fix compat with older betas
+* Add missing PHPDoc statements
+* Tested with v2 beta 12

 = 1.1.1 =
 * Compatibility with v2 beta 11 of the REST API (now the core field is called featured_media; this plugin's field is still better_featured_image).
 Props: filose